University of North Dakota Scholarships | Merit, Competitive & Honors Aid

 Housing & Meals $9,948 $9,948

-UND participates in the Midwest Student Exchange Program (MSEP), which allows students from select Midwest states to pay a reduced tuition rate.
-North Dakota also has tuition reciprocity agreements with Minnesota, giving Minnesota students in-state rates at UND.
+UND participates in the Midwest Student Exchange Program (MSEP), giving eligible students from select Midwestern states reduced tuition.
+North Dakota also maintains full tuition reciprocity with Minnesota, allowing Minnesota residents to pay in-state rates after submitting an annual reciprocity form.

 ❓ Cost of Attendance FAQs